 In line with the PRBs, Absa has set fossil fuel financing targets.
-The targets link to the appropriate SDGs, the Paris Climate Agreement, and relevant regional and local frameworks, such as the African Union Agenda 2063, the South African government's Integrated Resource Plan and the South African Financial Sector Code, which drives broad-based black economic empowerment (B-BBEE).
+The targets link to the appropriate SDGs, the Paris Climate Agreement, and relevant regional and local frameworks, such as the African Union Agenda 2063, the South African government's Integrated Resource Plan.